jmlb/jmlb.github.io/_posts/2016-06-20-how-to-mount-Nas.md

 ---
 layout: post
 title: How to mount WD Mirror Nas drive on raspberry-pi?
-category: flashcards
+category: robotics
-subcategory: misc
+subcategory: hardware
 tags: WDMirror NAS RaspberryPi
-category: robotics
-author: "Jean-Marc Beaujour"
 summary: "Access a WD Mirror Nas Drive from a RaspberryPi is as easy as that!"
 img_post: mount_nas.jpg
 github-link: na